-- Staff know who their PP students are and know their individual barriers to learning. - PP students are set or grouped based on target grades rather than current attainment. - Learning is contextualised, and any accidental discrimination is eliminated within planning and delivery. - Thought has gone into seating plans to maximise learning, for example, aspirational learning partners.
-PP students identified on the seating plan. - Teachers are aware of individual attainment and targets and act quickly to close emerging gaps. - There is an intervention plan (can be on lesson plan or individual or department format) within each classroom to support individual PP students to achieve or exceed their target grades. - Teachers can articulate the plan based on the assess, plan do review cycle. - At KS4 students who are underachieving are invited to attend lesson 6. - Take prompt action to inform middle/senior leaders of any areas where a child's progress or performance may be directly- or adversely affected by social or economic disadvantage.
+- Know their PP students and implement strategies to address individual barriers to learning. - PP students are set or grouped based on target grades rather than current attainment, where possible groupings are mixed ability. - Learning is contextualised, and any accidental discrimination is eliminated within planning and delivery. - Carefully planned seating plans maximise learning opportunities, for example, aspirational learning partners.
+PP students identified on the seating plan. - Questioning ensures that all students are having to think hard, strategies such as cold calling are used to check understanding. - Teachers are aware of individual progress/attainment and targets and act quickly to close emerging gaps through in class intervention. - Students who are underachieving are invited to attend intervention or are supported by an academic mentor. - Take prompt action to inform middle/senior leaders of any areas where a child's progress or performance may be directly or indirectly affected by social or economic disadvantage.